 Top Product Picks for Type 4 Hair

-Since your locks are the most delicate and prone to dryness and damage, your natural hair texture will benefit from following the LOC, LOCO or LCO method (which stand for liquid, oil and cream).
+Since your locks are the most delicate, your natural hair texture will benefit from following the LOC, LOCO or LCO method (which stand for liquid, oil and cream).

 You can give your locks the TLC it deserves by using Nexxus Oil Infinite Nourishing Hair Oil.
 The lightweight, non-greasy formula with intensive nourishing properties instantly helps replenish lipids, softens and adds shine.